aychziel/k-Beauty-vs-american-skincare/README.md

 ---

 ### Datasets ###
-Background on data: The following data was obtained from scraping the Skincare Addiction subreddit and the Korean Skincare subreddit on Reddit.

-Skincare Addiction is a subreddit where users discuss skin care concerns, product recommendations, opinions of ingredients, and more.
+Background on data: The following data was obtained from scraping the Skincare Addiction subreddit and the Korean Skincare subreddit on Reddit.Skincare Addiction is a subreddit where users discuss skin care concerns, product recommendations, opinions of ingredients, and more.
 The Korean skincare subreddit is a similar community to the Skin Care Addiction where they discuss similar general topics, however, the Korean skincare subreddit is known to discuss more about Korean-based skin care products, ingredients and the industry but not exclusive to all skincare products.

 ---

 ### Data Dictionary ###